queil/rooz/README.md

 ```sh
 rooz system init
 ```
 The generated key gets stored in a volume and then mounted under `~/.ssh` to all rooz containers.

+💡 You can regenerate the key by specifying the `--force` parameter.
+Please note that the existing key will be wiped out.

 ### Configure